Icekingroyale/icekingroyale/README.md

 # 👋 Hello, World!

-I'm Chimaobi, a **web developer** passionate about creating responsive, performant, and visually stunning web experiences.
-My focus is on writing clean, efficient code to build projects that stand out.
+### I'm Chimaobi, a **Frontend Web Developer** with an eye for Design and Detail.

-**Let’s collaborate to build something exceptional!**
+Let’s collaborate to build something exceptional!

 <h3 align="left"> 🛠 Languages and Tools:</h3>